Barriers to service recovery in B2B markets: a TISM approach in the context of IT-based services

 Professor Sunder’s research focuses on operational excellence, project management, behavioural operations, and human-AI collaboration.
 He has authored three books and published scholarly research in leading journals, including Production and Operations Management, Journal of Operations Management, International Journal of Operations & Production Management, International Journal of Production Economics, International Journal of Production Research, Journal of Business Research, and IEEE Transactions on Engineering Management.
 His articles have also appeared in Harvard Business Review, California Management Review, Stanford Social Innovation Review, Management and Business Review, and Rotman Management.
 His teaching case studies, published by Harvard Business Publishing, are among the bestsellers.

-Walter E. Masing Award, and recognition as one of PEX Network’s (IQPC) Top 50 Operational Excellence Thought Leaders worldwide.
+Professor Sunder has received several prestigious honors, including ASQ’s Global Crosby Award, IAQ’s Walter E. Masing Award, recognition as one of PEX Network’s (IQPC) Top 50 Operational Excellence Thought Leaders worldwide, and Global Thought Leader in Operational Excellence by Kaizuno and Excellence Talks.
 In 2025, he was featured in Business Mint’s 50 Under 50 Brightest Minds of India for his contributions to the field of Operational Excellence.
+In 2026, he was conferred the Best Junior Research Scholar Award at the OPEX mini-conference, at the 36th POMS annual conference in Reno, NV.
 He is also a recipient of IIT Madras Best Researcher Award in 2018, the Quality Champion Award (Gold category) by the Quality Control of India (QCI), Ministry of Commerce & Industry, Government of India in 2022, and the Financial Times Responsible Business Education Award (Runner-up) in 2022.

-A TEDx speaker and sought-after keynote presenter, Professor Sunder has trained over 10,000 business executives worldwide and is widely known for his innovative and experiential pedagogies.
+A TEDx speaker and sought-after keynote presenter, Professor Sunder, has trained over 10,000 business executives worldwide and is widely known for his innovative and experiential pedagogies.

-Vijaya Sunder M (1)
+Vijaya Sunder Image

 Vijaya Sunder M